jimmyww7710/react-app-json-blog/README.md

 # React-App-Json-Blog

 ## Description
-A simple items dairy web application built with **Node.js** and **Express** for the backend, and **React** for the frontend.
+A simple items diary web application built with **Node.js** and **Express** for the backend, and **React** for the frontend.
 Users can add (automatically set current date in), delete, and view items which are stored in a json file.
 It helps with productivity by tracking of daily work.

 ## Table of Contents
 - [Installation](#installation)